VimYoung/dotfiles/README.md

 4. The config doesn't try to rice apps, at least for now.
 I will eventually add them but after all the above checkboxes are met, I might add app rices too, and 2-3 more themes with wallust just so that my eyes don't get tired of seeing Rose Piné.

-## Showcase

-The images of my workstation can be seen at SHOWCASE.md.

 ## Future work

 Okay, so this section maintains as a todo list for the annoying things I want to stop and new tools/features